The Chow ring of the stack of hyperelliptic curves of odd genus: A new presentation of as a quotient stack

-Recall that $V_{g+1}\setminus D'$, seen as a stack in sets, has as objects the triples $(S,q,f)$ where: \begin{itemize} \item $S$ is a scheme. \item $q$ is a global section of $\OO_{\PP^2_S}(2)$ whose zero locus $Q\subset\PP^2_S$ is smooth over $S$. \item $f$ is a global section of $\OO_Q(g+1)$ over $Q$. \end{itemize} and $\GLt\times\Gm$ acts as described in theorem \ref{thm:presentation_Hg}.
-In the proof of theorem \ref{thm:presentation_Hg} we actually showed that this stack is isomorphic to the stack $\cl{P}$ whose objects are
+Observe that $V_{g+1}\setminus D'$, seen as a stack in sets, has as objects the triples $(S,q,f)$ where: \begin{itemize} \item $S$ is a scheme. \item $q$ is a global section of $\OO_{\PP^2_S}(2)$ whose zero locus $Q\subset\PP^2_S$ is smooth over $S$. \item $f$ is a global section of $\OO_Q(g+1)$ whose zero locus is \'{e}tale over $S$. \end{itemize} and $\GLt\times\Gm$ acts as described in theorem \ref{thm:presentation_Hg}.
+This stack is equivalent to the stack $\cl{P}$ whose objects are

 where: \begin{enumerate} \item $(\boldsymbol{D})$ is a commutative diagram of the form